Bignoniaceae (bignonia family) Chilopsis

 Name derivation: Chilopsis – from Greek cheilos (lip) and opsis (resembling), referring to the corolla of the showy flower; linearis – lined (the purple lines in the flower throats).

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added the Children’s Center location.
-Sairus Patel made updates to both locations Apr 2020; all locations now verified.
+Location updates; all locations verified (Apr 2020, SP).
+560 Fremont location added, Chitalpa notes and locations added (Jan 2025, SP).